Grants for improving lives

 To discuss what you’re applying for, contact our Advice Team on firstname.lastname@example.org or 0300 123 7110.

 The success rate for applying for up to £150,000 is 53%.
-When applying for between £150,000 and £1 million at stage one, the success rate is 41%.
-These are all based on decisions made between 1 April 2016 and 31 March 2017.
+When applying for between £150,000 and £1 million at stage one, the success rate is 48%.
+This is based on decisions made between 1 July 2016 and 30 June 2017.
 Please read our blog for more information on success rates.

 Sample forms for both sizes of grant, including help notes, are available at the bottom of this page.